 There are some key building regulations according to which you meet some criteria before progressing down this route.
 Here we have a few things you need to consider in order to answer this key question.

 Speak To Us About Loft Conversions

 The first and most important thing you have to consider is the height of the ceiling.

 According to the previous regulations the height of your house should be 2.2 meters from the floor joist to the highest point in your property.

 It means that there is enough extra height in the house after the construction of floor and installation of the roof.

 You can call the experts in to check this for you as part of a free consultation or simply measure this yourself by measuring joist to ridge (centre top) in your loft.

 In case there is no extra ceiling space that meets the requirements, there are methods that we can employ to meet this minimum, such as changing the roof structure and raising it, lowering the ceilings internally or using slimmer materials to “shave” space from the loft construction and meeting this requirement.

-One of the most important things you have to consider is the permission you will have to get for the loft conversion.
+One of the most important things you have to consider is the permission you will have to get for the loft conversion, such as a party wall agreement.
 You should know in some situations you might have to get permission for an extension of the space or other changes that your home will go through in order to get the results that you want.

 Loft Conversions for Flat